susmatthew/2048curses/README.md

 2048 clone written using ncurses.

-WASD to move, S to save, H to turn hints on/off (hints may be terrible!)
+WASD to move, P to save, H to turn hints on/off (hints may be terrible!)